Camp Barrett Sexual Abuse Lawsuits

 - Loss of enjoyment of life

-If your case goes to court, the jury may award punitive damages.
-This is meant to prevent the perpetrator from reoffending and to encourage other survivors to come forward with their stories.
+If your case goes to court, a California jury may award punitive damages.
+This is meant to prevent the perpetrator from reoffending and to encourage others to come forward with their stories.

 What Impacts Your Settlement Amount?

-- Severity of the Abuse – If the assault was violent, such as using a weapon, or the assault lasted a long time, then you may receive more.
+- Severity – If the assault was violent, such as using a weapon, or the assault lasted a long time, then you may receive more.
 This is also true if the perpetrator threatened you.

-- Frequency – Repeated abuse or long-term molestation is more severe than an isolated incident, and it causes greater psychological harm to the child.
+- Frequency – Repeated harm or long-term molestation is more severe than an isolated incident, and it causes greater psychological damage to the child.
 This should be reflected in your settlement amount.

 - Supporting Evidence – A strong case must have a preponderance of evidence proving the perpetrator is liable.
-This evidence can come from many sources, such as witness testimony, medical records, incident reports, facility inspections, and personnel files.
-We will help you gather this evidence and also speak to experts who can testify about how the abuse impacted your life.
+This evidence can come from multiple sources, including witness testimony, medical records, incident reports, facility inspections, and personnel files.
+We will help you gather this evidence and connect you with California experts who can testify on how the incident affected your life.

-- Negligence or Cover-Up – You may be eligible for treble damages if it can be proven that administrative staff or organizations attempted to hide the abuse or refused to punish the perpetrator.
+- Negligence or Cover-Up – You may be eligible for treble damages if it can be proven that administrative staff or organizations attempted to hide the crime or refused to punish the perpetrator.

-- Long-Term Effects – This kind of trauma can have severe and lifelong impacts, especially if the abuse occurred at a young age.
-Common effects include difficulty with holding a job, struggles with interpersonal relationships, depression, anxiety, and PTSD.
+- Long-Term Effects – Survivors of these crimes in California juvenile facilities often endure traumatic experiences that result in severe and lifelong impacts.
+Most survivors experience long-term psychological effects, including PTSD and depression, as well as difficulty holding a job and struggles with interpersonal relationships.
 Not only will we learn more about what happened to you through your testimony, but we will also consult with experts who can testify about how you may have been harmed.
+The widespread harm in these facilities has prompted calls for comprehensive settlements, and legal experts believe the momentum from the Los Angeles settlement could drive a similar agreement.

-- Available Insurance – Organizations typically have liability insurance that will pay if they are sued.
+- Available Insurance – Organizations typically carry liability insurance that covers claims if they are sued.
 They may also have funds specifically earmarked to handle litigation.
-The available funds may influence how much you can be awarded.
-Individuals, such as guards, may not have as much insurance.
+Available funds may affect how much you are awarded.
+Individuals, such as guards, may have less insurance.

 Book a Free Consultation with Our Law Firm

-Rehabilitation facilities are meant to assist young people in developing healthy coping strategies so that they do not reoffend.
-When adult employees violate a child’s trust, it can severely impact their lives for years to come.
-We will fight hard to hold perpetrators and organizations accountable while also protecting your privacy.
+Rehabilitation facilities in California are designed to help young people develop healthy coping strategies to reduce the risk of reoffending.
+When adult employees violate a child’s trust, it can significantly impact a child’s life for years to come.
+We will work to hold the perpetrators who sexually abused you and organizations accountable while protecting your privacy.

-Our California sexual abuse lawyers work on a contingency fee basis, meaning that you owe us nothing unless we obtain compensation for you.
+Our California sexual abuse lawyers work on a contingency fee basis, meaning that you owe us nothing unless we provide financial compensation for you.
 We have recovered over $450 million for our clients over the past 25 years and have a 98% success rate.
-You can schedule a free and confidential consultation with our experienced attorneys by calling 866-757-6452 or using our online contact form.
+You can schedule a free consultation with our experienced attorneys by calling 866-757-6452or using our online contact form.